WTMike24/Scripts/bash/README.md

 TODO

-- Have script download list of videos and asyncronously download them all at once
+- Have script download list of videos and asyncronously download them all at once (tried this downloading all at once, absolutely destroys CPU and networking, maybe look into limiting threads?)
 - Include a separate file that has pre-defined playlists

 ##### pinger